videojs/rfcs/proposals/0002-spatial-navigation.md

 Smart TV users will be able to navigate through Video.js player controls using arrow keys on their remote controls.
 The player will have an initial focus; when a user presses, for example, the "right" arrow key, the focus will shift to the next interactive control, allowing them to easily navigate through player UI elements.
 Focused UI elements will be selectable using the ENTER/OK button on the RCU.

 Currently, when the Slider is focused, all four directional arrow keys are mapped to the seek functions.
-To offer more granular control and enhance navigation, a new configuration option named `seek` will be introduced.
-This option will accept two potential values: `horizontal` or `vertical`.
+To offer more granular control and enhance navigation, a new configuration option named `horizontalSeek` will be introduced.
+The `horizontalSeek` property will determine the behavior of the arrow keys in relation to the seek function.

-- When `seek` is set to `horizontal`, only the LEFT and RIGHT arrow keys will invoke the stepForward and stepBack functions, permitting users to progress or regress the playback timeline.
-On the other hand, the UP and DOWN arrow keys will facilitate navigation out of the Slider, transitioning focus to other UI elements.
+- When `horizontalSeek` is set to `true`, only the LEFT and RIGHT arrow keys will invoke the stepForward and stepBack functions, permitting users to progress or regress the playback timeline.
+Meanwhile, the UP and DOWN arrow keys will facilitate navigation out of the Slider, transitioning focus to other UI elements.

-- If `seek` is defined as `vertical`, the roles of the arrow keys will be inverted.
+- If `horizontalSeek` is defined as `false`, the roles of the arrow keys will be inverted.
 The UP and DOWN arrow keys will invoke the stepForward and stepBack functions, while the LEFT and RIGHT keys will be reserved for spatial navigation.

 This enhancement ensures users not only have precise control over playback but also a seamless navigation experience within the Video.js player interface, allowing users to have different player UI.